MDavidCole/Hello-World/README.md

 # Overview

-This is a simple program that displays text to the consol written in c++
+This is a simple program that displays text to the console written in c++

 This program was created to display my basic skills for creating and editing a program and publishing that program to a github repository.